 Compulsory Liquidation is controlled by the UK Courts and usually, it means an unpaid creditor has asked the Court to issue a winding up order against your company because they have not been paid.
 At the Court hearing, if the judge agrees and the company is forced into liquidation, the Official Receiver (a civil servant) will be appointed as the initial liquidator.

 Most compulsory liquidations are made for unpaid tax debts on the application of HM Revenue and Customs.

 In more detail

 COMPULSORY V creditors VOLUNTARY LIQUIDATION

-Creditors Voluntary Liquidation means the directors have decided to liquidate the company and call in a Liquidator who is a Licensed Insolvency Practitioner.
+Creditors Voluntary Liquidation means that the directors have decided to liquidate the company and call in a Liquidator who is a Licensed Insolvency Practitioner.
 It is relatively quick and can be done in 8 days.
-Compulsory liquidation means the liquidation has been forced by a creditor although in some smaller cases where there are no assets to pay a liquidator, the director may petition for liquidation.
+Compulsory liquidation means that the liquidation has been forced by a creditor although in some smaller cases where there are no assets to pay a liquidator, the director may petition for liquidation.
 It is a much slower process and can take up to two to three months just to get into liquidation.

 AS A DIRECTOR IS IT BETTER IF I INSTIGATE THE LIQUIDATION?